openhackathons-org/End-to-End-LLM/README.md

 ## Tutorial duration

-The total bootcamp material would take approximately 8hrs 45mins.
-It is recommended to divide the teaching of the material into two days, covering Lab 1 in one session and the rest in the next session.
+The total Bootcamp material would take approximately 8 hours and 45 minutes.
+We recommend dividing the material's teaching into two days, covering Lab 1 in one session and the rest in the next session.

 ## Deploying the Bootcamp Material